apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 ### Running a Broker Instance in the Foreground

-To start the broker instance in the foreground is execute `bin/apollo-broker run`.
+To start the broker instance in the foreground simply execute `bin/apollo-broker run`.
 Example:

     /var/lib/mybroker/bin/apollo-broker run